Generic elasticity of thermal, under-constrained systems

 Eq.~\eqref{eq:Taylor-expansion-em-2} allows us to discuss the shape of the accessible phase space volume.
 The first $N_s-1$ equations in Eq.~\eqref{eq:Taylor-expansion-em-2} only fix the values of the $\Delta\tilde{r}_p$ with $p<N_s$.
-Meanwhile, the last equation, $p=N_s$, puts a constraint on the $\Delta\tilde{r}_n$ with $n\geq N_s$, where $s_{N_s}=0$ and $\tilde{M}_{N_smn}$ is a positive semi-definite square matrix for $m,n=N_s,\dots,N_\mathrm{dof}$ (the first index of $\tilde{M}_{N_smn}$ is fixed) \cite{Note1}.
+Meanwhile, the last equation, $p=N_s$, puts a constraint on the $\Delta\tilde{r}_q$ with $q\geq N_s$, where $s_{N_s}=0$ and $\tilde{M}_{N_sqr}$ is a positive semi-definite square matrix for $q,r=N_s,\dots,N_\mathrm{dof}$ (the first out of the three indices of $\tilde{M}_{N_sqr}$ being fixed) \cite{Note1}.
 Thus, Eq.~\eqref{eq:Taylor-expansion-em-2} with $p=N_s$ describes the surface of a hyper-ellipsoid, whose half axes scale as $\sim\sqrt{-\varepsilon}$.
-Some of the eigenvalues of $\tilde{M}_{N_smn}$ are zero; for instance those that correspond to a global translation of all nodes.
-We denote the number of non-zero eigenvalues of $\tilde{M}_{N_smn}$ by $N_\mathrm{1st}^\ast$, and the ellipsoid is thus $N_\mathrm{1st}^\ast$-dimensional.
-In the example shown in Fig.~\ref{fig:overview-Omega}a, we have $N_\mathrm{1st}^\ast=2$ and the accessible phase-space volume is a circle (blue dashed curves), i.e.\ the surface of a 2-dimensional hyper-ellipsoid.
+Some of the eigenvalues of $\tilde{M}_{N_sqr}$ are zero; for instance those that correspond to a global translation of all nodes.
+We denote the number of non-zero eigenvalues of $\tilde{M}_{N_sqr}$ by $N_\mathrm{1st}^\ast$, thus the ellipsoid is $N_\mathrm{1st}^\ast$-dimensional.
+These $N_\mathrm{1st}^\ast$ eigenvalues correspond to what we call \emph{first-order zero modes} at the transition \cite{Note1}; collective motions of the nodes that change the spring lengths \emph{not} to first order \emph{but} to second order.
+In the example shown in Fig.~\ref{fig:overview-Omega}a, we have $N_\mathrm{1st}^\ast=2$, corresponding to the two infinitesimal zero modes at the transition, and the accessible phase-space volume is a circle (blue dashed curves), i.e.\ the surface of a 2-dimensional hyper-ellipsoid.
 In the general case, the surface scales as $\sim (-\varepsilon)^{(N_\mathrm{1st}^\ast-1)/2}$, and together with an additional prefactor of $\sim 1/\sqrt{-\varepsilon}$ due to the constraint on the spring lengths \cite{Note1}, we obtain for the accessible phase space volume: